hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 <hr>

-Probably one disadvantage of watches having a colour display and a GPS was their short battery life in the past.
+Probably one disadvantage of watches having a color display and a GPS was their short battery life in the past.
 The <a href="http://amzn.to/1YdNH1H" rel="nofollow">Casio Smart Outdoor Watch WSD-F10</a> advertises it's watch with 3 days in monochrome mode however the WDS-F10 does not have a GPS built in.
 My Traverse lasts approximately 1 day if I switch the GPS on depending on the tracking frequency and GPS accuracy.
 The watches in my list are sorted by their weight.

 ---